 Tooth Configuration

-The tooth design of the blade is just as important as the material.
-For plaster cutting, you’ll want a blade with teeth that can efficiently slice through dense, brittle materials without getting clogged or broken.
+The tooth design is just as important as the blade material.
+For plaster, you want teeth that cut efficiently without clogging or breaking.

 Blade Length